rl-language/4Hammer/README.md

 In the previous sections, we saw how game rules can be written independently of the graphical engine mechanisms.
 Here, we will explore how these mechanisms are implemented.

----

-### RLC Godot Interop
+#### RLC Godot Interop

+ToDo: expand and make a video for this part too.

 RL programs are designed to seamlessly integrate with the Godot engine, allowing for easy interoperability between rule-based logic and graphical representations.
+RLC is a compiled language, so the CMakeLists.txt file specifies how the rules of rlc must be compiled into a godot extension.

+With emscripten, such extension can be compiled to webassembly and exported to the web too.

+From a godot script perspective, this then materializes as a library of functions that can be invoked.
+In scripts/Rules.gd you can see a script that contains both the library of rules, with the type RLCLib, and the state of the game.
+The rest of gui will interact with this class.
+In this particular example it is a singleton, but it is not mandatory to be the case.

+A series of methods are exposed to perform common activities such us resolving all actions considered random, triggering particular actions, enumerate all valid actions and so on.

+Finally, signals are exposed to notify listener when the state of the simulation changes, when a action is triggered and so on.

+Other scripts then can subscribe to such events and update themselves based on the list of valid actions, on the state of the game and so on.
+ToDo: expand

 ---